 When you arrive for the main service, our greeters will give you a welcome packet with information about the church.
 If somehow you miss getting this, please ask for one!

 The center of our worship service is the expository preaching of God’s Word.
 We believe the Bible is our authority and guide for life, and we take it very seriously.
-We teach it in Sunday messages, in small group studies, in men’s and women’s studies, in teen meetings, and in children’s meetings.
+We center on God’s truth in Sunday messages, in small group studies, in men’s and women’s studies, in teen meetings, and in children’s meetings.
 We memorize it and prioritize it.